Skip to main content

 Drug Repurposing

-Drug-repurposing studies aim to identify effective treatments by testing existing drugs for new therapeutic uses.
-Cure Mito is actively exploring this approach to address specific gene variations associated with Leigh Syndrome.
+Cure Mito is actively exploring this approach to address specific gene variations associated with Leigh syndrome.
 By repurposing drugs already approved for other conditions, we hope to accelerate the development of treatments that can significantly impact patients’ lives.
-We invite collaboration from researchers, clinicians, and industry partners to expand this vital research and provide much-needed support to the Leigh Syndrome community.
+We invite collaboration from researchers, clinicians, and industry partners to expand this vital research and provide much-needed support to the Leigh syndrome community.

 225,000